topo-gps/ios-manual/en/compass_direction.rst

 - *North*: Here you can set the kind of north the angle is referring to.
 If you are entering a reading of a compass, you might want to set it to magnetic north, so that a correct magnetic declination correction can be applied.
 - *Description*: Optionally you can add a description.

 If you have entered all values, you can tap 'Save'.
+The compass direction will be saved, and can be found back in the :ref:`routes screen <sec-routes-load>`.
 You will return to the main screen and the compass direction will be shown as a route on the map.
-The compass direction will be saved as well, and can be found back in the :ref:`routes screen <sec-routes-load>`.

 As an example we now create a compass direction direction of 5000 m with a direction of 45 degrees with respect to the true north.
 The result is displayed in the figure below: